1. Home

 Step 2: Edit the Quote (Optional)

-Before approving, you can adjust the quote to reflect any negotiated pricing, add or remove products, or add internal notes.
+Before approving, you can adjust the quote to reflect any negotiated pricing, or add and remove products.

 Edit Line Item Prices and Quantities